xen-troops/meta-xt-prod-devel-rcar/README.md

 Work is still in progress, but right now the following features are tested and working:

 * Renesas Salvator-XS M3 with 8GB memory is supported
+* Renesas Salvator-X H3 with 8GB memory is supported
 * GPU sharing between domains
 * 3 domains are being built: Linux based Dom0, DomD and DomU
 * Graphics back-end in DomD